Appendix 2 – The Poems

 my battered mother, bruised and crying,

-the brutal father I did slay,
+the brutal father I did slay, his gut

-his gut that met the shaving blade,
+that met the shaving blade, my fire set,

-before your blinding light, the four who died,
+the four who died, the others, left,

-the others left, the tortures of a man torn
+the tortures of a man torn between

-between his forward march, or the restive grace
+his forward march, or the restive grace

 of staying’s cost.